Santiago-Pedemonte/Private-Blockchains/README.md

 ### Network

 Each network has had a genesis block generated and is fully functioning (transactions have been made successfully during testing).
-The relevant network Id, network name, and other specifications can be found in the appropriate 'Keys, etc....txt' file or on the networkname.json file (substituting networkname for the actual name of the network.
+The relevant network Id, network name, and other specifications can be found in the appropriate 'Keys, etc....txt' file or on the networkname.json file (substituting networkname for the actual name of the network).

-So far, two different networks have been added with different consensus protocols (for more information on consensus protocols please refer to the [notes](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/References/Notes%20on%20Different%20Consensus%20Algorithms.md) on the different consensus algorithms.
+So far, two different networks have been added with different consensus protocols (for more information on consensus protocols please refer to the [CP notes](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/References/Notes%20on%20Different%20Consensus%20Algorithms.md)).

 ### Nodes